Radieux Corebit

 Financial education is enlightening people about the financial world and investing.
 It requires an educator to walk people through everything finance and investment entails.
 In the teaching process, the educators’ tasks lean towards researching trendy topics, creating and updating syllabuses, and designing course materials in different formats.

 The teachers share their insights and test learners’ knowledge.
 Through learning, people can develop critical thinking abilities, learn about the psychological side of investing, assess financial risks, and more.
-Register on Activos Chainzol to connect with finance teachers to access these and more.
+Register on Radieux Corebit to connect with finance teachers to access these and more.

 Investing means capitalizing on market forces to make gains.
 This could be by lending money to others, buying an asset to resell after maturity, or owning a fraction of a company.
 Lenders may make money through interests, assets could provide returns when sold, while shareholders may get dividends.
 None of these works 100% of the time because of risks.
-Activos Chainzol outlines some risk-related terms below:
+Radieux Corebit outlines some risk-related terms below:

 Volatility